Kayla Moody Rocks Nothing But Thigh-High Boots While Posing In The Desert

-Kayla Moody gave her 698,000 Instagram followers the ultimate look at her curvaceous figure in her most recent share that certainly pushed the limits of the social media platform.
-The tantalizing image was posted to her feed on Thursday morning.
+Kayla Moody gave her 698,000 Instagram followers the ultimate look at her curvaceous figure in her most recent post as she pushed the limits of the social media platform on Thursday morning.

-Kayla was snapped in the middle of a secluded desert in Las Vegas, Nevada in the raunchy new addition to her Instagram page.
-She was seen posing on her knees with her back slightly arched and her head turned toward the camera while a beautiful view of the mountains and cloudless sky created a stunning background behind her.
+Kayla was snapped in the middle of a secluded desert in Las Vegas, Nevada in the raunchy new addition to her Instagram.
+She posed on her knees with her back slightly arched and her head turned toward the camera in front of a beautiful view of the mountains and cloudless sky behind her.
 She gave the lens a seductive stare and pursed her lips in a sensual manner as the warm sunlight spilled over her buxom physique.

-While the American model is known for sporting some racy ensembles on social media, the look in her latest upload was next level.
-She ditched her clothing entirely, offering her audience almost a complete view of her ample assets and curves.
-Kayla expertly placed one of her perfectly manicured hands over her bare chest so as not to violate Instagram’s nudity policies, though an eyeful of cleavage was still left very much on display.
-Her fans were also treated to a look at the model’s flat midsection, toned thighs, and pert derriere as well.
+While the American model is known for sporting some racy ensembles on social media, her latest upload took things to the next level.
+She ditched her clothing entirely, strategically covering the bare minimum of her ample assets and curves.
+Kayla expertly placed one of her perfectly manicured hands over her bare chest so as not to violate Instagram’s nudity policies, though an eyeful of cleavage was still left on display.
+Her fans were also treated to a look at the model’s flat midsection, toned thighs, and pert derriere.

 Kayla did not wear any jewelry in the risque snap, however, she did sport a pair of black thigh-high boots.
 The footwear boasted a tall platform and stiletto heel, as well as a lace-up design along the front that gave them an edgy vibe.